-The evaluator used the same machines as the developer.
-The machine was conformant to the Security Target requirements and has been set up according to the Evaluated Configuration Guide [10].
+The evaluator had the same machines available as the developer.
+Test have been carried out on the IBM x365 platform.
+The machine were conformant to the Security Target requirements and has been set up according to the Security Guide [10].